bikk-uk/jest-mock-express/README.md

 ### Request - `getMockReq`

 `getMockReq` is intended to mock the `req` object as easily as possible.
-In its simplest form you can call it with no arguments to return a standard `req` object with mocked functions and default values values for properties.
+In its simplest form you can call it with no arguments to return a standard `req` object with mocked functions and default values for properties.

 ```typescript
 const req = getMockReq()